Dylan has decades of experience representing employees in misclassification and wage and hour cases under state and federal laws.

 Since then, DoorDash’s market valuation has increased substantially.
 In 2019, DoorDash completed a series of funding with $400 million in venture capital, reports Forbes.
 DoorDash also received additional funding from the Saudi crown prince, according to CNN.

-Additional lawsuits were filed against DoorDash in 2018 and 2019, on behalf of Dashers not covered by the previous settlement.
+Additional DoorDash lawsuits were filed against the company in 2018, 2019, and 2020 on behalf of Dashers not covered by the previous settlement.

 Is DoorDash stealing tips from Dashers?